rishrust/py_car/readme.md

 - or if anyone want to  modify hardware they can use something similar to dual mosfet configuration to control the speed(motor) but as i said i don't want to modify the original car's hardware.

+# Notations
+- The board.py file will be flashed to micrpython device(esp8266 in our case) and the server.py file can be used to connect to the board.
+- Please edit the ip address according to your network

 # Tasks
-[] create a speed contorl script
+[ ] create a speed contorl script
-[] control the car using a sensor like HCSR04,
+[ ] control the car using a sensor like HCSR04,
-[] create neural network to control the car,, (yeah i guess i will do it but cheap camera like esp32 cam are not good and unreliable, lets see what can we use.)
+[ ] create neural network to control the car,, (yeah i guess i will do it but cheap camera like esp32 cam are not good and unreliable, lets see what can we use.)